amoffat/powerset/README.md

 The second argument, `isLeaf bool` is a simple flag to let your callback know if we're on a leaf or intermediary node.

 The third argument, `state interface{}` gives us the bulk of the power.
 It represents some arbitrary state that we can mutate, whose value will propagate only to child nodes.
-For example, in the n-queens problem at the end of this README, the state represents the board with the queens positions.
+For example, in the [n-queens problem](#example-n-queens) at the end of this README, the state represents the board with the queens positions.
 When new branches of the powerset tree are explored, this state is updated to add new queens, and when we backtrack to previous nodes, we automatically re-use old board states.
-State can be anything you want, hence `interface{}`, but it should be noted, *deep copies must be made manually at each node*  If your state is a struct containing a map, for example, although the struct itself is passed by value to the callback, the underlying mapping will share its heap-allocated data with the previous state, causing problems in your algorithm.
+State can be anything you want, hence `interface{}`, but it should be noted, *deep copies must be made manually at each node.*  If your state is a struct containing a map, for example, although the struct itself is passed by value to the callback, the underlying mapping will share its heap-allocated data with the previous state, causing problems in your algorithm.
 If you experience weird behavior, it's likely that you didn't fully copy your state between nodes.

 The last argument is self explanatory and is a channel for communicating your solutions to the caller.
 In the n-queens example, we use this to write out our valid board positions.